sannrp/kashacters/README.md

 ```
 ## Inventory Quick Fix
 - To fix the inventory not showing after death.
-Quick fix you can do.
+Quick fix you can do. (es_extended v1final)
-In es_extended Look for
+In es_extended/client/main.lua Look for (line 438 - 448)

 ```
 -- Menu interactions
 Citizen.CreateThread(function()
 	while true do
 		Citizen.Wait(0)

+		if IsControlJustReleased(0, 289) then
-		if IsControlJustReleased(0, Keys['F2']) and IsInputDisabled(0) and not isDead and not ESX.UI.Menu.IsOpen('default', 'es_extended', 'inventory') then
+			if IsInputDisabled(0) and not isDead and not ESX.UI.Menu.IsOpen('default', 'es_extended', 'inventory') then ESX.ShowInventory()
-			ESX.ShowInventory()
+			end
 		end
 	end
 end)
 ```